ropensci/parzer/cran-comments.md

 * C++ requirement was removed from DESCRIPTION
 * R/parzer-package.R was updated to the new `"_PACKAGE"` structure
-* Less packages in Suggest
+* Removed dependencies in Suggest (randgeo, tibble)
 * Vignette builder is now Quarto
+* iDIv and Ropensci RORs added in DESCRIPTION

 Dear CRAN reviewer,